+Advisory: EWRT 1A or EWRT 1AH or ESL 5.
 (Also listed as HUMI 13.
-Students may enroll in either department, but not both, for credit.)
+Students may enroll in either department, but not both, for credit ) Four hours lecture (48 hours total per quarter).

 An interdisciplinary introduction to contemporary Korean popular culture which explores modern Korean society across a wide range of themes such as identity, gender/sexuality, love/marriage, family and social value systems.
 Examines multilevels of the socio-construction of modern Korean society through TV drama (soap opera), film and pop music.
 Also, it explores the unique patterns of Korean culture and Korean cultural issues related to contemporary Asian societies and global issues.
 No Korean language or studies experience necessary.